theoryofevolution/Tello-Drone-Voice-Control/README.md

 - djitellopy
 - speech_recognition

-Thank you for using this.
+Thank you for using my project!

+Please cite me if you use this.